Learn more about our FREE COVID-19 Patient Support Program for chronic illness patients and their loved ones.

 “Interferon is kind of like the captain of the immune system army signaling all the troops and telling them when and where to deploy.
 When you reduce interferon, you can throw your immune system’s response into chaos,” says Dr. Curtis.
 The thinking is that holding JAKs after getting the COVID-19 vaccine may improve how your body is able to recognize and fight viral infections like the coronavirus.

-Abatacept (Orencia), injectable form: Skip one week before and after the first vaccine dose only
+Abatacept (Orencia), injectable form: Skip 1 week before and after the first vaccine dose only

 The injectable form of this medication is taken weekly.
 This applies only to the first vaccine dose.